RicardoSanPer/RicardoSanPer/README.md

 I have dabbled as well in web development and user interface design using HTML, CSS, PHP and React.

 ## 📖 Currently learning
+Getting started into Cybersecurity.
-I'm in the process of learning Unreal Engine and C++ for videogame development.
+Learning Unreal Engine for game development.
-Also learning 3ds Max and Maya for 3d modeling and animation, and Houdini for VFX.
+Learning C++ for general programing as well.

 ## 🎨 Hobbies
 I like digital arts such as illustration and 3d modeling.
 Currently proficient in the use of Clip Studio Paint and Blender.